denizyennerr/Brazilian_E-commerce_Analysis/README.md

 order by order_status desc, approved_month desc;
 ```

 We will now filter the data for orders with order status 'unavailable' or 'cancelled' with Python.
-And we will again use a barplot() function to visualize the unavailable or cancelled orders by month on the x-axis.
+And we will employ a barplot() function to visualize the unavailable or cancelled orders by month on the x-axis.
 The frequency of orders will be depicted on the y-axis.

 ``` Python
 unavailable_or_cancelled_orders = order_status_distribution[(order_status_distribution['order_status'] == 'unavailable') | (order_status_distribution['order_status'] == 'cancelled')]

 ![undelivered_cancelled_orders](https://github.com/denizyennerr/Brazilian_E-commerce_Analysis/assets/160275199/082592e6-6e94-49af-b0a3-d1e3d0946fd8)
 plt.figure(figsize=(12, 6))
 plt.bar(unavailable_or_cancelled_orders['approved_month'], unavailable_or_cancelled_orders['count'], color='brown', linewidth=3)
 plt.title('Monthly Friction of Unavailable or Cancelled Orders')